 - itional Federation of Families mpetencies Summary of Themes Across Other State Standards 2.
-Systems Knowledge and Navigation:Knowledge that can be assigned to this core competency includes:• Education• Education• Behavioral Health / Mental Systems history overview and understanding of children's behavioral health service delivery and other children's services such as: education, special education, child welfare, and juvenile court systems, and how these services differ from adult systems of care.
-Overview of mental illness and substance use disorders in children and the effects on their brain.
-Understand the developmental stages of children and adolescents.
-Understand impact of trauma and responses to trauma Foster cooperation between families, the individual, and the service systems involves in their lives.
-Know safeguarding and relapse prevention strategies for issues such as self- harm and substance abuse.
-Understand crisis and safety planning and ability to support access to crisis resources in the community and region.
-Knowledge of conditions, treatments, services, and supports, and how to coordinate access to multiple systems.
-Supports Fie eld examples for systems knowled Demonstrating knowledge of basic workplace skills.
-Demonstrating general know wledge of the educational systems and advocacy within that system.
+Systems Knowledge and Navigation: Knowledge that can be assigned to this core competency Systems history overview and understanding of children's behavioral health service delivery and other children's services such as: education, special education, child welfare, and juvenile court systems, and how these services differ from adult systems of care.
+Education Overview of mental illness and substance use disorders in children and the effects on their brain.
+Behavioral Health / Mental Understand the developmental stages of children and adolescents.
+Health Understand impact of trauma and responses to trauma Justice System Foster cooperation between families, the individual, and the service Health Care systems involves in their lives.
+Child Welfare Know safeguarding and relapse prevention strategies for issues such as self- harm and substance abuse.
+Use of Peer Services Understand crisis and safety planning and ability to support access to crisis Intellectual and Developmental Dischilities resources in the community and region.
+Developmental Disabilities Knowledge of conditions, treatments, services, and supports, and how to coordinate access to multiple systems.
+Substance Use coordinate access to multiple systems.
+Social Services Legal Rights and Responsibilities in System Supports Field examples for systems knowledge and navigation may include: Demonstrating knowledge of Demonstrating general knowledge of the educational systems and advocacy within that system.